 ||$2 918 643

 ||$1 411 910

-During 2015-16, we were also involved in eight debt recovery proceedings and three appeals.
+During 2016–17, we were involved in six debt recovery proceedings and nine appeals.